rfrancesco/covid-analysis/README.md

 Disclaimer: I am not an epidemiologist, nor do I have any competences on medical matters.
 This is not a serious statistical analysis of the pandemic, and should not be regarded as anything more than a toy.

 ## Todo:
+- Refactor redundant code into functions
-- Translate comments to English
+- Translate comments and variable names to English
 - Add logistic model
 - Print doubling time